krgross/bma590-course-notes/docs/07-GeneralizedLinearModels.md

 As the name suggests, zero-inflated (henceforth ZI) models are appropriate when zeros are more frequent than the distribution of the non-zero counts would suggest.
 ZI models have two components.
 In the "zero-inflation" component, a logistic regression (or some other generalized linear model for a binary response) captures whether the response is a "false" zero or a realization from a proper count distribution.
 In the "count" component, a generalized linear model for count data (such as Poisson regression) is used to model the distribution of the non-false-zero counts.
 The ZI model accords with the thinking that the data arise from a combination of two separate mechanisms: a first mechanism that determines whether or not the count is a "false" zero, and a second that determines the count if it is not a false zero.
 In ecology, the zero-inflation component might correspond to (true) presence vs.\ absence, and the count component might correspond to the detected intensity conditional on presence.

-To illustrate ZI models, we will use the cod parasite data described in $\S$ 11.3.2 of Zuur et al. (2009).
+To illustrate ZI models, we will use the cod parasite data described in $\S$ 11.3.2 of @zuur2009.
 These data are counts of the number of trypanosome blood parasites in individual cod, and were initially reported in Hemmingsen et al.\ (2005).
 First we load the data and do some housekeeping.

 ```r